robotlolita/robotlolita.github.io/_posts/2013-06-06-one-npm-to-rule-them-all.md

 [CommonJS]: http://wiki.commonjs.org/wiki/Modules/1.1
 [modules talk]: http://2013.flatmap.no/spiewak.html

-The rest of this article is laid out as follows: in the first section I give an overview of all module solutions available for JavaScript, and quickly analyse the pros-and-cons of each one.
+The rest of this article is laid out as follows: in the first section I give a conceptual overview of namespacing and modules, in the second section there's an overview of all module solutions available for JavaScript, and a quick analysis the pros-and-cons of each one.
 In the subsequent sections I present CommonJS in more depth, then introduce the concepts of parametric modules.
 Then there's a whole section on package management and NPM.
 In the last section I itroduce Browserify as a tool for using CommonJS modules in non-Node.js environments.
 Finally, I give a kick-ass conclusion on all of this mess and point you to additional reading material and tools.

+## Namespacing and Modules

+### What's a namespace?
+### What's a module?

 ## Module solutions for JS